 Public Safety and the U

 The safety of students, faculty, staff, and visitors is of the highest priority at the University of Minnesota.
 University leaders are committed to a multipronged approach to actively promote on-campus safety, while working with our Minneapolis and other community partners to ensure proper resources are dedicated to making off-campus neighborhoods safe.

 Since 2002 the University has invested nearly $16 million in campus security systems and infrastructure.
 Many resources are in place to monitor, promote, and ensure safety on the Twin Cities campus:

-- TXT-U, the University of Minnesota emergency notification text messaging system.
+- SAFE-U, the University of Minnesota emergency notification text messaging system.

 - 2,500 security cameras on the Twin Cities campus, monitored 24 hours a day.

-- Secured buildings: 158 buildings with U Card access and 2,600 doors with card access readers.
+- Secured buildings: 215 buildings with U Card access.

 - Code Blue Emergency Telephones: 21 phones provide instant two-way communication with University Police with the push of a button.
 Located throughout the Minneapolis and St. Paul campuses.